swiftlang/swift-evolution/Proposal.md

 ## Detailed design

-The `RangeSet` type is generic over any `Comparable` type, with different functionality
+The `RangeSet` type is generic over any `Comparable` type, and supports fast containment checks for individual values, as well as adding and removing ranges of that type.

 ```swift
 /// A set of ranges of any comparable value.